jenkinsci/btc-embeddedplatform-plugin/README.md

 Executes a Back-to-Back Test between the specified reference and comparison configuration (e.g. TL MIL vs. SIL).
 This step requires stimuli vectors or functional test cases in the profile.
-A Back-to-Back Test Report will be exported to the “exportDir” specified in the “profileLoad” step.
+A Back-to-Back Test Report will be exported to the "exportDir" specified in the "profileLoad" step.

 In automated scenarios the effort for manual reviews of frequently executed Back-to-Back tests can become quite high.
 The BTC plugin